 In this paper, we have demonstrated that peer-assisted content distribution could be leveraged to supplant as opposed to supplement the content provider's resources for purposes of efficient and scalable content distribution, without negatively impacting the performance perceived by clients.
-Our approach is based on a feedback-controlled swarm feeding mechanism, which we have modeled analytically and evaluated empirically using CYCLOPS - a full-fledged service that we have implemented and deployed on the Amazon EC2 cloud.
+Our approach is based on a feedback-controlled swarm feeding mechanism, which we have modeled analytically and evaluated empirically using CYCLOPS - a full-fledged service that we have implemented and deployed both in controlled and un-controlled environments.

-Our extensive experimental results - including the live distribution of content to thousands of real Internet users - show that CYCLOPS achieves enormous cost savings for the provider (as high as two orders of magnitude when compared to non-feedback-controlled BitTorrent-based services) without noticeably impacting the performance perceived by end-users.
-By deploying our servers on Amazon EC2 servers we were able to show that the mechanisms we developed as part of this work have a clear impact on content distribution economics, including significant reduction of costs for content providers, and much more efficient resource utilization for content hosts and distributors.
+Our extensive experimental results - including the live distribution of content to thousands of real Internet users - show that CYCLOPS achieves enormous cost savings for the content provider (as high as two orders of magnitude when compared to non-feedback-controlled BitTorrent-based services) without noticeably impacting the performance perceived by end-users.
+We were able to show that the mechanisms we developed as part of this work have a clear impact on content distribution economics, including significant reduction of costs for content providers, and much more efficient resource utilization for content hosts and distributors.